Biden criminal justice plan reverses part of 1994 crime bill

 Booker has hinted that he would renew his criticisms of Biden’s lead role on the 1994 crime bill when the two candidates share the stage during the second set of Democratic presidential debates in Detroit next week.
 He offered a preview of that criticism on Tuesday, pushing back at Biden’s criminal justice plan in a tweet that didn’t name the former vice president: “It’s not enough to tell us what you’re going to do for our communities, show us what you’ve done for the last 40 years,” Booker wrote.

-Harris, too, has criticized Biden’s role in the 1994 bill.
-However, Biden plans to note during his speech Tuesday his time as a public defender before entering politics in the early 1970s.

-Although Biden advisers say it’s not a subtle shot at Harris, who has been criticized by criminal justice reform advocates as being too tough on the accused during her tenures as the San Francisco district attorney and as California’s attorney general before she was elected senator.
+Harris, too, has chastised Biden’s role in the 1994 bill.
+But Harris herself has been criticized by criminal justice reform advocates as being too tough on the accused during her tenures as the San Francisco district attorney and as California’s attorney general before she was elected senator.

 Schor reported from Washington.